Nenkai/ffxvi-modding/docs/modding/installing_mods_fft.md

 # FINAL FANTASY TACTICS Mod Manager

 The Reloaded II mod manager combined with the FINAL FANTASY TACTICS Mod Loader is the primary way to manage mods for FFT.

-(If you are familiar with FFXVI Modding, the process is roughly the same.)
+If you are familiar with FFXVI Modding, the process is roughly the same, otherwise, you can get started here.

 ---